Summary

 On December 2, 2010, Nunes introduced H.R.
 6484, the Public Employee Pension Transparency Act, which would “provide for reporting and disclosure by State and local public employee retirement pension plans,” but it never received a vote.[47][48]

-Nunes has long been a proponent of a consumption tax model and has been influenced by David Bradford.[47]
+Nunes has long been a proponent of a consumption tax model and has been influenced by David Bradford.[49]
 In 2016, he introduced the American Business Competitiveness Act (H.R.
-4377), known as the ABC Act, a “cash-flow tax plan” featuring full expensing and a reduction of the highest rate for federal corporate income tax rate to 25%.[47]
-Nunes’s proposal was influential among House Republicans, and had similarities to the House Republican tax plan introduced by Speaker Paul Ryan and Ways and Means Committee Chairman Kevin Brady in June 2016.[47]
-Conservative economist Douglas Holtz-Eakin said Nunes had “a tremendous impact on the debate” for a non-chairman.[47]
+4377), known as the ABC Act, a “cash-flow tax plan” featuring full same-year expensing and a reduction of the highest rate for federal corporate income tax rate to 25%.[49]
+Nunes’s proposal was influential among House Republicans with conservative economist Douglas Holtz-Eakin stating Nunes had “a tremendous impact on the debate” for a non-chairman.[49]
+His business expensing provision was incorporated in the Tax Cuts and Jobs Act of 2017.[50]

 In April 2016, Nunes voted for the Preventing IRS Abuse and Protecting Free Speech Act, a bill that would prevent the IRS from accessing the names of donors to nonprofit organizations.[51]
 Critics of the bill, which was promoted by the Koch brothers, say IRS access to donor information is important for ensuring foreign funds do not impact U.S. elections.[51]